zulip/zulip/docs/overview/architecture-overview.md

 - **realm**: What the codebase calls an "organization" in the UI.

-- **recipient bar**: A visual indication of the context of a message or group of messages, displaying the stream and topic or private message recipient list, at the top of a group of messages.
+- **recipient bar**: A visual indication of the context of a message or group of messages, displaying the stream and topic or direct message recipient list, at the top of a group of messages.
 A typical 1-line message to a new recipient shows to the user as three lines of content: first the recipient bar, second the